 Emission control systems, help control fuel fumes, while cleaning engine producing exhaust gases.

 But, in time, chemical reactions fade, as the devices lose their effectiveness.
-Consequently, any of these failures, will cause a check engine light to come on.
+As a result, any of these failures, will cause a check engine light (CEL) to come on.

 Engine Generated Pollutants, Come From Three Sources: